minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    For more complete documentation on object expiration, see :ref:`minio-lifecycle-management-expiration`.

-.. mc-cmd:: transition-days
+.. mc-cmd:: --transition-days
-   :option:

    *Required* The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd-option:`~mc ilm add storage-class`.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm add --storage-class`.
 Specify the number of days as an integer, e.g. ``30`` for 30 days.

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
-   :mc-cmd-option:`~mc ilm add noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.
+   :mc-cmd:`~mc ilm add noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.

-   Requires specifying :mc-cmd-option:`~mc ilm add storage-class`.
+   Requires specifying :mc-cmd:`~mc ilm add --storage-class`.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or